 Part one of the book provides a bio of Maria Montessori and an overview of her method.
 It also reviews the stages of childhood development and how the method applies to each stage.
-Part two presents the step by step teaching of real life activities.
-You'll teach your child to complete tasks like dusting, pouring and setting the table.
-Not only will your child be able to help out with household duties, they'll also be developing motor skills and coordination.
+Part two presents the step-by-step teaching of real-life activities.
+You’ll teach your child to complete tasks like dusting, pouring, and setting the table.
+Not only will your child be able to help out with household duties, they’ll also be developing motor skills and coordination.
 Part three moves on to sensory activities like comparing and contrasting, recognition, and critical thinking.
-In parts four and five, activities to practice the literacy and math skills your child is learning in school are offered.
+In parts four and five, activities are offered to practice the literacy and math skills your child is learning in school.

-Lesley Britton, A leading Montessori educator in England, shows parents how to design the home and plan activities using the Montessori approach in Montessori Play and Learn, A Parents Guide to Purposeful Play From Two to Six.
-She advocates allowing your child's unique personality to develop.
-You'll learn how to plan your home around your child, starting with the bedroom and moving outward.
-By incorporating child-sized furniture and items into the home you'll encourage physical independence.
-Put things at your child's eye level, like coat hooks and book shelves, and provide opportunity for active involvement.
-By including your child in household duties you'll be encouraging intellectual independence.
+Britton, a leading Montessori educator in England, shows parents how to design the home and plan activities using the Montessori approach.
+She advocates allowing your child’s unique personality to develop.
+You’ll learn how to plan your home around your child, starting with the bedroom and moving outward.
+By incorporating child-sized furniture and items into the home you’ll encourage physical independence.
+Put things at your child’s eye level, like coat hooks and bookshelves, and provide opportunities for active involvement.
+By including your child in household duties, you’ll be encouraging intellectual independence.

 Part two of the book moves out of the home and into the neighborhood.
 Suggested activities include gardening to teach care of the environment, caring for pets and animals outside, or taking trips to parks, farms, and cities.
 Part three expands to the world.
 Activities to increase awareness of other cultures and countries, like exposure to foreign language, pictures of other countries, and foreign food can achieve this.